No-no77/otakucansavetheworld/_journal/Similar Music Discovered by Accident.md

 ---

-# Similar Musics Discovered by Accident
+# Similar Music Discovered by Accident

 I have randomly discovered the following songs that exhibit similarities: